The Revolutionary Singer Model 301 Slant-needle Sewing Machine!

 • Self-Setting Needle makes it impossible to insert needle incorrectly in clamp.

-• Feed Throw-Out Devise permits darning and embroidering without attachments.
+• Feed Throw-Out Device permits darning and embroidering without attachments.

 • Recessed Bobbin Winder - equipped with automatic stop - it can't break or tangle your thread.